KasunPerera1995/Statistical_Inference_Project/README.md

 Data is based on 20 question format of JAWS (Job-related Affective Well-being Scale) Demografic features collected are gender, salary, marital status, working experience and working mode

+Analysis was mainly done using Jupyter notebook and for Anova test IBM spss is used